-NEER North is a 501c3 non-profit organization dedicated to saving horses, donkeys, and ponies whose lives are at risk in our local area.
-We also work with horse owners to help them avoid crisis situations, network with other rescues and educate the public about equine abuse and rescue.
+NEER North is a 501c3 non-profit organization.
+Our mission is to rescue, rehabilitate, and rehome horses, donkeys and ponies in the New England area whose lives are at risk; work with horse owners to help them avoid crisis situations, network with other rescues, and educate the public about equine abuse and rescue.

-We actively rescue horses and donkeys in need.
-There are a wide variety of situations including owner surrenders, abuse and neglect, where these majestic animals are at risk of diminished health or, worse yet, at risk for slaughter.
+There are a wide variety of situations, including owner surrenders and abuse and neglect, where these majestic animals are at risk of diminished health or, worse yet, at risk for slaughter.

-NEER North is a safe haven where these animals are rehabilitated with the intention of adoption into new families.
+NEER North is a safe haven where equines are rehabilitated with the intention of adoption into new well-suited families.
 NEER North also networks closely with other reputable equine rescue organizations, assisting where needed.

 Tack Store Hours of Operation: